AureumChaos/LEAP/docs/source/ops.rst

 .. warning:: **Are all operators really representation agnostic?**
-    In reality, most of the operators assume that `Individual.genome` is a python sequence, which may not always be the case.
+    In reality, most of the operators assume that `Individual.genome` is a `numpy` array, which may not always be the case.
 For example, the user may come up with a representation that employs, say, a sparse matrix.
 In that case, the crossover operators will fail.